Guest Post by Sparkle Hill Photography

 Now, let's take this image and completely change it by replacing the current sky with a cloud overlay from Pretty Actions.

 For this photo, I selected sky overlay number 24 from the Vivid Skies Cloud Overlay Collection.
 I felt this overlay matched well with the lighting and highlights on my daughters face.
-This will ensure that the details will match throughout the image, both inside and outside, which is important when doing any type of composite work.
+This will ensure that the details will match throughout the image, both inside and outside, which is important when doing any type of Photoshop compositing work.

 Adding the Sky Overlay in Photoshop

 To begin, open the image up in Photoshop.
 I'm using CS6, but other versions should be similar.
 Now we need to pull the sky overlay in the image to work with.
 To find the overlay and place over our image, Go to File<Place, as shown below.